 Discover the beauty of Poros

 Ferries to Poros depart from the port of Piraeus in Athens up to 7 times per day.
-Most ferries connecting Athens with Poros are high-speed, making the trip in less than 1 hour.
-The ferry duration depends on the ferry itinerary.
+Most ferries from Athens to Poros are high-speed, reaching the port in less than 1 hr.
+The duration of the trip depends on the ferry itinerary.

 Hop on the ferry to Kythnos

-Kythnos in the Cyclades is a beautiful island with majestic beaches, impressive nature, breathtaking hiking trails and relaxing atmosphere.
+Kythnos is a beautiful island in the Cyclades with majestic beaches, impressive nature, breathtaking hiking trails and a relaxing atmosphere.
 Even though the island is close to Athens, it has retained its authenticity and traditional way of life.
-While in Kythnos, we recommend that you swim at Kolona beach, explore the cave of Katafyki and admire the view from the Castle of Oria.
+While in Kythnos, we recommend that you swim at Kolona, explore the cave of Katafyki and admire the view from the Castle of Oria.

 You can travel to Kythnos by ferry from the ports of Piraeus and Lavrio in Athens.
-Taking the ferry from Lavrio to Kythnos is the most popular option and it’s in operation daily in the summer months.
-The trip duration is 1.5-2.5 hours depending on the type of ferry.
-Tickets for the crossing from Athens (Lavrio) to Kythnos start at €15.
+Taking the ferry from Lavrio to Kythnos is the most popular option, with daily itineraries in summer.
+The trip duration is 1.5-2.5 hr, depending on the type of vessel.
+Tickets for the crossing from Athens (Lavrio) to Kythnos start at around €15.

-The Piraeus - Kythnos ferry route is serviced with 3-4 weekly ferry routes in the summer of 2021.
-The journey duration from Athens (Piraeus) to Kythnos is approximately 3 hours and tickets are €23.5.
+The Piraeus - Kythnos ferry route is available with 3-4 weekly ferry crossings in the summer of 2022.
+The journey duration from Athens (Piraeus) to Kythnos is approximately 3 hr, with tickets costing around €23.5.

-Tip: Find all 2021 Greek ferry schedules to plan your trip this summer.
+Tip: find the latest Greek ferry schedules and Greek ferry ticket discounts to plan your trip this summer.

 View from a ferry departing from the island of Kythnos

-You can find more ideas on Greek island day tours from Athens on Ferryhopper’s Map of ferries.
-Plan your Athens island hopping adventure, explore vacation tips for 3-day island cruises from Athens or 1-day island trips, and book cheap ferry tickets with no extra fees!
+You can find more ideas on Greek island day tours from Athens on our Map of ferries.
+Plan your Athens island-hopping adventure, find travel tips for 3-day island cruises from Athens or island day trips, and book cheap ferry tickets easily!